linode/linode_api4-python/examples/install-on-linode/README.md

         to `localhost:5000/auth_callback`.
    * You will need to create a public stackscript to use for this application, or else pick an existing public stackscript.
-You will need to take its stackscript ID in the linode apiv2 ID format: `stck_123` for example.
+You will need to take its stackscript ID in the linode Linode API V4 ID format: `stackscript_123` for example.
         You can run the utility script `./create_stackscript.py` to make a (blank) stackscript suitable for running this.
  * Run the application with `python3 app.py`